BlueWinds/WarTechIIC/Campaigns.md

     - event:
         id: event_FP_Storytime0
     - if:
-        companyHasTag: accepted_storytime_campaign
+        companyHasTag: decisionA
-      goto: Corronation
+      goto: BranchA
-    - goto: Exit
+    - goto: BranchB
+  BranchA:
+    - ...etc...
+  BranchB:
+    - ...etc...
 ```

 `id` is, straightforwardly, an event id.
 Its requirements are ignored; use an `if` condition instead.
 Only events with `Company` or `Commander` scope are supported at the moment.
-If you really want another event scope, ask BlueWinds.
+If you really want another event scope for some reason, ask BlueWinds.

 ### `video`
-Play a video cutscene.
+Play a cutscene.
 The next Entry triggers once the video is done playing (or the player skips it).

 Example:
 ```